-Freddy Mejia is the Deputy Director of Policy at The Commonwealth Institute, playing a key role in the development and execution of TCI’s policy, advocacy, and legislative engagement work.
+Freddy Mejia is the Policy Director at The Commonwealth Institute, playing a key role in the development and execution of TCI’s policy, advocacy, and legislative engagement work.
 Freddy leads TCI’s health policy and immigrant justice work.
 He has partnered with organizations and community members to advance policies related to maternal health, removing barriers to Medicaid for immigrant communities, making ACA marketplace health coverage more accessible and affordable in Virginia, and helped develop a strong and inclusive Paid and Family Medical Leave proposal in the state.
 He graduated in the 2022 class of the Minority Political Leadership Institute at Virginia Commonwealth University (VCU), serves as the Vice-Chair of the Virginia Children’s Health Insurance Program Advisory Committee (CHIPAC), and serves on n Virginia Civic Engagement Table’s Board.
 Freddy is the proud son of Salvadoran immigrants and earned his Bachelor of Social Work degree from VCU and a Master of Social Work degree from George Mason University.